irevived1/vim-tmux-config/README.md

  - Ctrl + h/j/k/l = move between panes, works with vim panes as well

 Note: copy mode is set to vi-mode

+####Colors and fonts are from other repositories made by other users.
+Thank them for it!